Chart Color Schemes

 Colonel Light Gardens shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-In Colonel Light Gardens, the percentage of residents aged 15 and above with university qualifications is notably higher at 39.7%, compared to South Australia's state average of 25.7% and the SA4 region's average of 28.1%.
-This indicates a significant educational advantage for the area.
-Among these residents, bachelor degrees are the most common at 26.5%, followed by postgraduate qualifications (8.7%) and graduate diplomas (4.5%).
-Vocational credentials are also prevalent, with 27.2% of residents aged 15 and above holding such qualifications.
+In Colonel Light Gardens, 39.7% of residents aged 15 and above have university qualifications, exceeding the state (SA) average of 25.7% and the SA4 region's average of 28.1%.
+This high educational attainment is reflected in the area's strong showing for knowledge-based opportunities.
+Bachelor degrees are most prevalent at 26.5%, followed by postgraduate qualifications at 8.7% and graduate diplomas at 4.5%.
+Vocational credentials are also prominent, with 27.2% of residents aged 15 and above holding such qualifications; advanced diplomas account for 10.9% and certificates for 16.3%.

-This includes advanced diplomas held by 10.9% of residents and certificates held by 16.3%.
-Educational participation is notably high in the area, with 29.6% of residents currently enrolled in formal education.
-This includes 10.0% enrolled in primary education, 7.5% in secondary education, and 7.1% pursuing tertiary education.
+Educational participation is notably high, with 29.6% of residents currently enrolled in formal education.
+This includes 10.0% in primary education, 7.5% in secondary education, and 7.1% pursuing tertiary education.

 Frequently Asked Questions - Education